fingon/hnet-openwrt-feed/README.md

 Then, make new image, flash it, and configure to your's heart's content.

-NOTE: By default, the current version has several downsides:
+NOTE: By default, the current version has several limitations:

-* firewall is disabled
+* firewall is disabled (as we don't have good integration with OpenWRT zones yet)

 * you cannot choose (using some elegant way, at any rate) the active interfaces

 .. and therefore the hnet package is disabled even if built into the image.
-That caveat said, this is how to start it

-# Enabling hnet package on a router

 To test just once (without changing permanent configuration):

     /etc/init.d/hnet start